sophiacgreco/pets_in_america/README.md

-# Pets in America CollectionBuilder project
+# Pets in America CollectionBuilder Project

 CollectionBuilder-Sheets is a template for creating simple digital exhibit websites by loading collection metadata directly from a CSV (such as a published Google Sheet!).
 This enables live collaboration to prototype collections with minimal set up.